-The Advocates for Human Rights provides immigrant detainees with free consultation and representation at their initial immigration court appearance.
+The Advocates For Human Rights provides immigrant detainees with free consultations and, in some instances, legal representation in their immigration removal proceedings.

 The Advocates for Human Rights

 330 Second Avenue South, Suite 800

 Immigrant Client Line: 612-341-9845

 Media Inquiries: Email